 Head Coach, Under-18s

-John Frederick is in his fifth season on the Revolution Academy’s youth teams coaching staff, and in his third year as the head coach of the Under-18 team.
-His U18 teams have advanced to the playoffs of the prestigious U.S. Soccer Development Academy twice (2010, 2012) under his direction.
+John Frederick is in his seventh season on the Revolution Academy’s youth teams coaching staff, and in his fifth year as the head coach of the Under-18 team.

 Formerly an assistant coach for the College of the Holy Cross men’s soccer team, Frederick holds his USSF "B" coaching license.
 He has also earned his NSCAA Premier Diploma.

-Frederick's previous coaching experience also includes time as an assistant coach with the Massachusetts Olympic Development Program Under-17 team, and head coach for Algonquin Regional High School.
-His Algonquin squads advanced to the state’s title in 2004 and 2005, and the championship game in 2006.
+Frederick's previous coaching experience also includes time as an assistant coach with the Massachusetts ODP Under-17 team, and head coach for Algonquin Regional High School.
+His Algonquin squads won the state championship in 2004 and 2005, and advanced to the championship game in 2006.
 His 2008 squad also went undefeated in the regular season.
-For his efforts, Frederick earned 2005 Massachusetts Division I Coach of the Year honors.
+Frederick earned 2005 Massachusetts Division I Coach of the Year honors.
 He also has prior coaching stints at Marlborough High School, and club coaching ties to the Tri-Valley Eagles and FC Puma.

-A 1993 graduate of Vermont, Frederick and his wife, Amy, have three children: Leila (9), Tate (9) and Finn (4).
+A 1993 graduate of the University of Vermont, Frederick and his wife, Amy, have three children: Leila, Tate and Finn.
 They live in Hopkinton, Mass.